Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Preliminaries

 From above, without (locally) strong convexity nor the PL inequality, it seems difficult to construct first-order algorithms having (local) linear convergence rates.
-Indeed, the probabilistic direct-search method \cite{roberts2022direct} in reduced random spaces is applicable to both of convex and non-convex problems but it obtains sub-linear convergence.
+Indeed, the probabilistic direct-search method \cite{roberts2022direct} in reduced random spaces is applicable to both convex and non-convex problems but it obtains sub-linear convergence.

-In this paper, we will prove that our algorithm achieves local linear convergence rates without locally strong convexity nor the PL inequality assumption.
-This is due to randomized Hessian information used in our algorithm.
+In this paper, we will prove that our algorithm achieves local linear convergence rates without locally strong convexity nor the PL inequality assumption on the full space.
+This is due to randomized Hessian information used in our algorithm. {More precisely, our assumptions will allow us to prove that the function, restricted to a random subspace, satisfies a condition similar to the PL inequality. }